nymtech/docs/content/build-peapps/_index.md

 description: "Tutorials for building Privacy Enhanced Applications (or integrating existing apps with Nym)"
 ---

-Privacy Enhanced Applications or peaps (pronounced *peeps*) allow you to build privacy respecting clients and services which use Nym node infrastructure.
+You are invited to build Privacy Enhanced Applications or peaps (pronounced *peeps*)!

+Peaps are privacy respecting clients and services which use Nym network infrastructure.

-Any peap connecting to the Nym network infrastructure automatically starts sending network *cover traffic* to the mixnet.
-It is apparent to any external network observer that can monitor the IP network layer that a given peap machine has connected to Nym infrastructure.
-Beyond that, it should not be possible to infer what activity is taking place unless there are observable network side effects (i.e. a Service Provider peap that makes network requests on behalf of some client).
+Any peap connecting to the Nym network automatically starts sending network *cover traffic* to the mixnet.
+It is apparent to any external network adversary that a given peap machine has connected to Nym infrastructure.
+Beyond that, it should not be possible to infer what activity is taking place unless there are observable network side effects (i.e. a Service Provider peap that makes network requests on behalf of a client peap).

 Let's take a look at a simple application.
-First, we need to make a peap and connect it to Nym.
+First, we need to initialize a peap and connect it to Nym.

 ![send to gateway](/docs/images/application-flow/send-to-gateway.png)